lilys-corner/Pages-Frames-and-Pixels/README.md

 # Pages-Frames-and-Pixels

-Project that served as a format for a database of a fictional merchandise retail company based Los Angeles, California in the United States.
+Project that served as a format for a database of a fictional merchandise retail company based in Los Angeles, California in the United States.

 Excutive Summary of Business:
 Pages, Frames & Pixels aims to provide a space for clients to purchase merchandise from their favorite series whether it be video games or shows in a manner that makes such purchases flawlessly easy.
 Users may sort by categories, series and products to find merchandise, then pay and have the merchandise sent to their location in a quick and easy-to-follow process.